codingColinMcM/Social-Network-Mongoose/README.md

 # Social-Network-Mongoose

 These mountains in GA sure are beautiful, golly!
 Not gonna lie, revature is kind of a joke.
-I
+I will

 ## Description